My example bash script

 The arguments to the interpreter consist of a single optional argument following the interpreter name on the first line of the script file, followed by the name of the script file, followed by the rest of the arguments.
 Bash will perform this action on operating systems that do not handle it themselves.
 Note that some older versions of Unix limit the interpreter name and argument to a maximum of 32 characters.

-Bash scripts often begin with
+Bash scripts often begin with the shebang

-#! /bin/bash (assuming that Bash
+#!/bin/bash (assuming that Bash

 has been installed in /bin ), since this ensures that Bash will be